danielsaidi/website_danielsaidi/collections/_posts/2012/2012-07-04-json-in-ios.md

 @end
 ```

-Finally, I naturally have unit tests in place, that tests a lot of possible JSON
+Finally, I added some tests that test a lot of possible JSON operations:
-operations.
-It seems to work well.

 ```objc
 #import <SenTestingKit/SenTestingKit.h>